Camelback Lodge Address: 193 Resort Drive Tannersville, PA 18372

 Camelback Resort, including Camelback Lodge & Indoor Waterpark-Aquatopia, lies within the scenic Pocono Mountains.
 It’s the Poconos best indoor water park resort and the best indoor water park close to NYC.
 IT’s a perfect indoor waterpark resort for a northeast family vacation.
 Camelback Lodge is a great getaway for families looking for an adventure or simply a break from their everyday routine.
 Camelback Lodge & Indoor Waterpark is a treat for the whole family and the best Poconos Resort for families.

 Come enjoy an exhilarating water slide or float along the lazy river.
 Camelback Lodge and Indoor Waterpark, has everything you need for a fantastic family getaway without having to leave the resort.
 It is one of the Best Winter Getaways in the Northeast for families.

 Camelback Resort including Camelback Lodge & Indoor Water Park Located

 The Camelback Resort is located only 1.5hrs from New York City, 2hrs from Philadelphia, and 3hrs from Albany, NY.
-The resort is situated in the Poconos Mountain providing gorgeous scenery and many hiking trails.
+This Poconos Mountain Resort provides gorgeous scenery and many hiking trails.
 The Resort offers so many entertainment and dining options that you won’t want to leave the resort.